What is TDRA?

 The ABOVE GROUND WORKS

 The treated effluent tunnel will be 3.5m in diameter and will be constructed under approximately 4Km of South West London.
-It will require an intermediate shaft at Ham / Playing fields or Ham Street carpark (Richmond).
-There will also be above ground works in Mogden Sewage Works (Hounslow), Burnell Open Space (Richmond and Kingston) and Royal Park Gate woods or Tudor Drive Pocket park (Kingston) .
+It will require an intermediate shaft at Ham / Playing fields (Richmond).
+There will be significant above ground works in Mogden Sewage Works (Hounslow) and Burnell Riverside Open Space (Richmond and Kingston).
+The Burnell Riverside Open Space (Richmond and Kingston) site will be active for at least 21 months.
+This is because it will be the site of construction of both the outfall and abstraction facilities and 2 shafts.